 Study with the La Trobe Law School

-The La Trobe Law School is a leader in progressive education in Law and Criminology, producing graduates who value collegiality, academic excellence and social justice.
+The La Trobe Law School is a leader in progressive education in Law and Criminology, producing graduates who are committed to collegiality, academic excellence and access to justice.

 Our Law and Criminology programs offer students the right mix of theory and practice.